Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

 where :math:`Q^{a}_{stored}` is the heat stored in the storage asset and :math:`\beta` is the efficiency factor.

-The efficiency factor is approximated assuming that tanks are cylindrical and lose heat over their surface area, see :eq:`eq:etatank`.
+The efficiency factor is approximated assuming that tanks are cylindrical and lose heat over their surface area.
 For cylindrical tanks their surface area approximately increases linearly with the stored heat.
 A radiation coefficient, :math:`c_r`, of 1 :math:`W/m^2` is used as an approximation.

 HT-ATES
 ^^^^^^^